 An assumption made in the early literature, was the linear association between the conditional quantile of the target variable and predictors.
 This was predominately an assumption that allowed for streamlined computation and theoretical inference, but was clearly restrictive.
-A more recent strand of the literature, relaxed the linearity assumption and considered non-parametric estimators for the conditional quantile, that is based on different methods, see e.g. Belloni, Chernozhukov, Chetverikov, and Fernández-Val (2019) and references therein.
-Recent advances in Machine Learning (ML) literature, which is the focus of this paper, show how modelling frameworks such as neural networks can be used to estimate general, non-linear and potentially highly complicated associations.
+A more recent strand of the literature, relaxed the linearity assumption and considered non-parametric estimators for the conditional quantile, that is, based on different methods, see for example, Belloni et al. (2019) and references therein.
+Recent advances in machine learning (ML) literature, which is the focus of this article, show how modeling frameworks such as neural networks can be used to estimate general, non-linear, and potentially highly complicated associations.

-Specifically, a large number of studies have shown that feed-forward neural networks can approximate arbitrarily well any continuous function of several real variables, see e.g. Hornik (1991), Hornik, Stinchcombe, and White (1989), Gallant and White (1992) and Park and Sandberg (1991).
-Recent work by Liang and Srikant (2016) and Yarotsky (2017), extends this result for feed-forward neural networks with multiple layers, provided sufficiently many hidden neurons and layers are available.
-Notice that, besides neural networks, other non-parametric approaches, e.g. splines, wavelets, the Fourier basis, as well as simple polynomial approximations, do have the universal approximation property, based on the Stone-Weierstrass theorem.
+Specifically, a large number of studies have shown that feed-forward neural networks can approximate arbitrarily well any continuous function of several real variables, see for example, Hornik (1991); Hornik, Stinchcombe, and White (1989); Gallant and White (1992); and Park and Sandberg (1991).
+Recent works by Liang and Srikant (2016) and Yarotsky (2017) extend this result for feed-forward neural networks with multiple layers, provided sufficiently many hidden neurons and layers are available.
+Notice that, besides neural networks, other non-parametric approaches, for example, splines, wavelets, the Fourier basis, as well as simple polynomial approximations, do have the universal approximation property, based on the Stone-Weierstrass theorem.

-There is considerable empirical work identifying non-linearities and asymmetries in financial variables, see e.g. Gu, Kelly, and Xiu (2021), Gu, Kelly, and Xiu (2020), He and Krishnamurthy (2013) and Pohl, Schmedders, and Wilms (2018), where they illustrate that ML offers richer functional form specifications that can capture potential non-linearities between dependent and independent variables.
-Some examples include Gu, Kelly, and Xiu (2020) in which, they evaluate the forecast accuracy of machine learning methods in measuring equity risk premia, and find that neural networks give substantial forecasting gains in asset pricing compared to linear models, and Bucci (2020), where a recurrent neural network is proposed, that approximates realised volatility well and outperforms other classic non-linear estimators in forecasting.
-In a similar fashion, Smalter Hall and Cook (2017) use several neural network architectures to predict unemployment in the U.S. and find that neural networks outperform forecasts from a linear benchmark model at short horizons.
-In addition, Gu, Kelly, and Xiu (2021) propose the use of a conditional Autoencoder1, and illustrate its superior performance relative to linear unsupervised learning methods.
+There is considerable empirical work identifying non-linearities and asymmetries in financial variables, see for example, Gu, Kelly, and Xiu (2020, 2021); He and Krishnamurthy (2013); and Pohl, Schmedders, and Wilms (2018), where they illustrate that ML offers richer functional form specifications that can capture potential non-linearities between dependent and independent variables.
+Some examples include Gu, Kelly, and Xiu (2020) in which, they evaluate the forecast accuracy of ML methods in measuring equity risk premia, and find that neural networks give substantial forecasting gains in asset pricing compared to linear models, and Bucci (2020), where a recurrent neural network is proposed, that approximates realized volatility well and outperforms other classic non-linear estimators in forecasting.
+In a similar fashion, Smalter Hall and Cook (2017) use several neural network architectures to predict unemployment in the United States and find that neural networks outperform forecasts from a linear benchmark model at short horizons.
+In addition, Gu, Kelly, and Xiu (2021) propose the use of a conditional Autoencoder,1 and illustrate its superior performance relative to linear unsupervised learning methods.